Insurance Coverage Requirements for Chiropractors

 Malpractice Insurance – Malpractice insurance is a necessity for all medical professionals, including chiropractors.
 This type of insurance is designed to fight against lawsuits and claims related to errors and omission in the workplace.
 These errors and omissions can be anything from a medical error, medication error, bad advice, wrong diagnosis and accidental injury.
 A good malpractice police can cost up to $200,000 a year, depending on the location of your practice However, in Ontario a chiropractor will pay anywhere from $20,000 to $35,000 annually.

 While deciding on the policies and amounts of coverage you need might not be easy, applying for Chiropractor professional liability insurance quotes is easier than you could ever imagine.
 All you have to do is visit our website and apply for a free quote.
-However, if you would rather speak to a live individual or an online consultant, you can e-mail our offices or call the toll-free number 1-888-480-7677 during business hours.
+However, if you would rather speak to a live individual or an online consultant to learn about what will be covered under your professional liability policy, you can e-mail our offices or call the toll-free number 1-888-480-7677 during business hours.